truebucha/md/skills/leadership/guides.md

 * plan how to resolve the issue in short term (situation avareness, fast reaction)
 * analytic of root cause and reasoning
 * execution of the preventing measures (training, change of proceses)

+- [ ] Learn on mistakes and on doing right.
+Analyse experience.